-I grew up in Vermont, where I acquired my love of music, woodworking, and the outdoors.
-I started building musical instruments at around age ten.
-I built my first mandolin while in high school.
-I have been a student of traditional woodworking since I was very young, and I enjoy using a full spectrum of ancient to modern techniques.
-I specialize in archtop string instruments, but I've built a variety of other stringed, wind, and percussion instruments.
-I have been building instruments professionally since 2003.
+I grew up in Vermont, where I developed my love of music, woodworking, and the outdoors.
+I began building musical instruments at a young age.
+I've been a student of traditional woodworking for many years, and I enjoy using a full spectrum of ancient to modern techniques in my shop.
+I specialize in archtop stringed instruments, but I've built a variety of other stringed, wind, and percussion instruments.
+I've been building instruments professionally since 2003.

 I have a bachelors degree in geology from Middlebury College, and a masters degree in physical geography from the University of Oregon.
 My science background has been a tremendous aid in coming to understand the mechanics of musical instruments, and for me the convergence of art and science is one of the draws of luthiery.
 I use a scientific approach to documenting existing great-sounding instruments, and this study has vastly influenced my own work.

-I continue to have a love for the outdoors, and I enjoy telemark skiing, fly fishing, photography, gardening, and other outdoor activities.
+In my limited spare time I enjoy telemark skiing, photography, gardening, tinkering with electronics, and far too many other hobbies.
 I live with my lovely wife Sarah, our children Will and Zoe, our golden retriever Sophie who helps heat the shop in the winter (summer too), and Gus the cat.